 Fix 2: Run as administrator

-If you’re playing the game on a PC and getting a server timeout error, then running both the game and Origin app with Administrator privileges might fix the problem.
+If you’re playing the game on a PC and getting a server timeout error, then running both the game and Origin app with Administrator privileges might fix the problem. run the Origin app as administrator, then open Apex Legends (game Shortcut) with admin rights too, and that should fix the server connectivity issue on Windows users.

 Fix 3: Restart your router and your system, open ports